-Advances in chemotherapy are continuously happening at Northwell Cancer Institute.
+Advances in chemotherapy are continuously happening at Northwell Health Cancer Institute.
 Alliances with leading research organizations such as Cold Spring Harbor Laboratory enable us to participate in investigator-initiated trials and offer the most leading-edge therapies to patients.

 What to expect

-Prior to receiving chemotherapy as part of your cancer treatment, you will be asked to provide a complete medical history and may have to undergo a complete physical examination to ensure you are in good health.
+Prior to receiving chemotherapy as part of your cancer treatment, you will be asked to provide a complete medical history and may have to undergo a thorough physical examination to ensure you are in good health.
 Blood tests and other diagnostic tests may be performed.
 It is important to notify your healthcare provider about any sensitivities or allergies to medication, latex, tape, contrast dyes, iodine or anesthetic agents.

 Your chemotherapy team will consist of a medical oncologist, an oncology nurse and other healthcare professionals who will guide you through your treatment.
 Before starting with chemotherapy, you will meet with your medical oncologist to review your medical records.
-Your treatment will depend on several factors:

 It is likely you will require multiple chemotherapy treatments that are given in repeating cycles.
 Cycles typically range from two to six weeks.
 Along with planning your treatment, your doctor will help you prepare for possible side effects.
 Supportive care services are available to help you manage and treat them.